 Most of our pro bono work involves confidential matters that cannot be described here, but recent projects help illustrate our pro bono efforts.

 - For over 20 years, Helen and Tom Kang operated Mercury Cleaners in midtown Sacramento.
 In early 2014, the Cleaners were cited by state officials for contaminated soil and groundwater found on the premises.
-Stephen Meyer, Anthony Arostegui and Steven Goldberg, and Joe Niland of environmental consultant group Geosyntec stepped up to help the Kangs keep Mercury Cleaners open.
+Downey Brand attorneys Stephen Meyer and Steven Goldberg and Joe Niland of environmental consultant group Geosyntec stepped up to help the Kangs keep Mercury Cleaners open.
 The team assisted in responding to the citation, identifying a new location, negotiating the new lease and working through a complex web of state environmental regulations.
 The case was featured in The Sacramento Bee.
 On June 26, 2015, following a collaborative effort that included the Capitol Area Development Authority (CADA), Councilman Steve Hanson and numerous state agencies, the cleaners relocated across the street with a newly-restored historical neon sign.